Reliability Growth Analysis

 Elements of a Reliability Growth Program

 In a formal reliability growth program a reliability goal (or goals) is set and should be achieved during the development testing program with the necessary allocation or reallocation of resources.
 Therefore, planning and evaluating are essential factors in a growth process program.
 A comprehensive reliability growth program needs well-structured planning of the assessment techniques.
 A reliability growth program differs from a conventional reliability program in that there is a more objectively developed growth standard against which assessment techniques are compared.
 A comparison between the assessment and the planned value provides a good estimate of whether or not the program is progressing as scheduled.
 If the program does not progress as planned, then new strategies should be considered.
 For example, a reexamination of the problem areas may result in changing the management strategy so that more problem failure modes surfaced during the testing actually receive a corrective action instead of a repair.
 Several important factors for an effective reliability growth program are:

-- Management: the decisions are made regarding the management strategy to correct problems or not correct problems and the effectiveness of the corrective actions
+- Management strategy: decisions to correct problems or not correct problems and the effectiveness of the corrective actions

 - Testing: provides opportunities to identify the weaknesses and failure modes in the design and manufacturing process